The Dance of the Protectors - Part 1

 Different maps.
 Same underlying physiology.

-In IFIO this meeting of protectors is called The Dance of the Protectors.
+In IFIO when two peoples protectors meet it is called The Dance of the Protectors.
 In RLT it is known as Stance Stance Dance.
+That we’ll explore next month - Part 2 We’ll explore what happens when your internal reaction meets someone elses.

 Here is a graphic of the 4 Relational Maps, priced at £4 each, you can download or I can send a physical copy - they have all the navigating relationships theory I’ll write about in one place.